manimkn89/Protein-Sequence-Analysis/README.md

 -------------------------------------------
-Windows system and CPU type:
+Windows system and CPU type
 -------------------------------------------

 Protein Sequence Analysis Tool has been compiled and tested under the following Windows system,